 I love the Holiday season!
-Having no kids that will be on Winter break, siblings being with their in-laws this year, and my husband only getting the actual holidays off, you might think Holiday season isn’t that different than a usual week for me.
+Having no kids that will be on Winter break, having no set plans for traveling, and being used to being at home, because I work from home, you might think Holiday season isn’t that different than a usual week for me.
 But it is!
 The atmosphere is completely different: we have cold days, soft Christmas lights, the anticipation of giving and receiving presents to family, thinking of adventures for the coming year, and eating those yummy treats we only get during this season!
 Believe me, I don’t want to spend those days working on a computer.
-I already got myself a few good books from the library, my cozy outfits are ready, and I want to take a nice break to warm up next to my dog and reward myself with a well-deserved staycation.
+I already eyed a few good books from the library, my cozy outfits are ready, I have a list of video games I want to play, and I want to take a nice break to warm up next to my dog and reward myself with a well-deserved staycation.

 What are you going to do?

-Regardless of whether you are staying home, or traveling away, whether it’s warm outside or freezing cold, whether you have a big family celebrating with you, or will relax by yourself—you don’t want to spend these days on your computer!
+Regardless of whether you are staying home, or traveling away, whether it’s warm outside or freezing cold, whether you have a big family celebrating with you, or will relax by yourself—you don’t want to spend these days working, working, working!

 We work all year.
 And chances are you work for yourself if you are visiting this blog, which adds a whole new layer of stress and responsibilities to that work.
 We don’t get PTO, we work late nights, and sometimes even weekends.
 We deserve a break!